-Yasiel Puig Blasts 4th Home Run in 2 Games vs. Cardinals
+Yasiel Puig Blasts 5th Home Run in 2 Games vs. Cardinals

 PUIG IS CATCHING 🔥🔥🔥 Two home runs today, and four home runs in his last two games for the @Dodgers! https://t.co/pIIRpHK2Zv

+Puig's third home run of the game was also a three-run tater, which put the contest even further out of reach at 13-4.

-The 27-year-old now has 20 home runs on the season.
+The 27-year-old never had a three-homer game in his career before Saturday, and he now has 21 home runs on the season.

-While both of Puig's home runs Friday were important since it was a 3-0 game, his most impressive homer of the past two days was arguably his three-run shot Saturday.
+While both of Puig's home runs Friday were important since it was a 3-0 game, his most impressive homer of the past two days was arguably his three-run shot in the fifth inning Saturday.

 Per Dodger Insider, that home run had an exit velocity of 114.3 mph, which marks the hardest-hit round-tripper by any Dodgers player this season.